National Energy Action Northern Ireland

 Provide training and national qualifications to individuals and organisations looking to provide energy advice

+We deliver accredited training to improve standards in energy advice across Northern Ireland.
 Our training courses cover key areas such as assisting households with fuel poverty, fuel debt, and practical energy efficiency advice.
-Many of our learners across Northern Ireland work in front-line advice and support roles, where they interact with vulnerable people.
+Many of our learners work in front-line advice and support roles, where they interact with vulnerable people.

 To find out more about our courses and webinars, please go to our Northern Ireland Training Page.